brootware/staging.github.io/_drafts/sensitive-data-redaction-pyredactkit.md

 # First implementation

 First implementation of the PyRedactKit was straightforward.
-I took inspiration from a couple of projects involving  It uses a library called commonregex, an open source project by Madison May on github.
+I took inspiration and used libraries from a couple of open source projects  [commonregex](https://github.com/madisonmay/CommonRegex), an open source project by Madison May on github.
+There are simple wrapper functions that calls the commonregex library to search for the sensitive data in a text file.
+It worked great for a start.

+But as I ran it on bigger and bigger log files with a few hundred thousands of records, the run time suffered.

 # Bottle necks and slow performance